-Parameter Description Wireless Mode 802.11 B/G mix-If you have a mix of 802.11b and 802.11g wireless stations in your network, we recommend that you set the card to this mode.
+Parameter Description Wireless Mode 802.11 B/G mix-If you have a mix of 802.11b and 802.11g wireless stations in your network, we recommend setting the card to this mode.
 This mode is also the default setting.
-802.11 B only-This card can be compatible with both 802.11g and 802.11b wireless stations.
+802.11g and 802.11b wireless stations.
 If there are only 802.11b wireless stations in the network, set the card to this mode.
 Tx BURST Tx Burst enables the card to deliver better throughput in the same period and environment.
 B/G Protection If you have a mix of 802.11b and 802.11g wireless stations in the network, enable the protection mechanism.
 This mechanism can decrease the rate of data collision between 802.11b and 802.11g wireless stations.
-When the protection mode is enabled, the card's throughput will be a little lower since many of the frame traffic is transmitted.
+When the protection mode is enabled, the card's throughput will be a little lower since much of the frame traffic is transmitted.
 Auto-Based on the network's status, automatically disables/enables protection mode.
 On-Always enables the protection mode.
 Off-Always disables the protection mode.
 ADHOC_OFDM When the network type is in ad-hoc mode, the card can only work in the 11b data rate.
 It is defined by the Wi-Fi organization.
 If you want to enable the data rate up to 54 Mbps (11g), select ADHOC_OFDM.